 By using the LearnDash Elementor Add-on, you can easily create beautiful, user friendly course content pages.
 One of the greatest advantages of using this page builder is not only how easy it is to use, but that it allows you to customize the design of dynamic LearnDash elements such as navigation links, headers and buttons.

-Would you like to use Elementor to create your courses or do you prefer the standard editor?
+Would you use Elementor as your LearnDash design or do you prefer the standard editor?
 Let us know in the comments below!
-If you need more help creating and customizing your LearnDash site, reach out to our ninjas.
-We’d love to help you out.
+If you need more help creating and customizing your LearnDash site or would like to give your site a custom look, reach out to our LearnDash experts.
+With extensive experience providing LearnDash design, customization and development services, we will help you make the most of your lms.